Dan-wanna-M/blog/_posts/2024-05-05-Designing-a-Constrained-Decoding-Engine-for-Structured-Text-Generation-in-Large-Language-Models.md

 - The engine should implement formats in the most efficient way.
 In other words, if a user does not use extra expressiveness, then they should not incur unnecessary overhead.
 - Users should have the flexibility to select their preferred options when implementation choices involve compromises.

-### Format notation language
+### Choosing a metasyntax notation

-Before selecting a format notation language, we should ask ourselves: "[How much expressiveness do we need?](https://en.wikipedia.org/wiki/Chomsky_hierarchy)" Programming languages, the most complex yet practical formats in reality, can provide an insight into the maximum expressiveness needed.
-[They turn out to be mostly context-free.](https://cs.stackexchange.com/questions/140078/are-modern-programming-languages-context-free) Then, a variant based on [Extended Backus-Naur Form(EBNF)](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form) is a good choice:
+To enable users to specify a format, we need a method to describe that format.
+A long-established approach is to use a metasyntax notation, a format designed to describe other formats.
+To select a metasyntax notation, we need to ask ourselves: "[How much expressiveness do we need?](https://en.wikipedia.org/wiki/Chomsky_hierarchy)" Considering our goal to support all commonly used formats, we should examine the most complex yet practical formats—programming languages.
+[They turn out to be mostly context-free.](https://cs.stackexchange.com/questions/140078/are-modern-programming-languages-context-free) Then, a variant of [Extended Backus-Naur Form(EBNF)](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form) is a good choice:

-- It is a wided used(and arguably easy to use) metaformat to define format even before LLM era.
+- It is a wided used(and arguably easy to use) metasyntax notation to define format even before LLM era.
 - It is independent from any specific programming languages.
 - Popular libraries like [Outlines](https://github.com/outlines-dev/outlines?tab=readme-ov-file#using-context-free-grammars-to-guide-generation), [Guidances](https://github.com/guidance-ai/guidance?tab=readme-ov-file#context-free-grammars) and [Llama.cpp](https://github.com/ggerganov/llama.cpp/blob/master/grammars/README.md) all use some variants of EBNF.
 - It is extensible and hence allows us to define some context-sensitive stuffs for ease of use.

-Specifically, besides all the standard features of EBNF, we also want:
+Besides all the standard features of EBNF, we also want:

 #### Standard regular expression[^1] support